Mohs Micrographic Surgery

 Alternatively, skin from an area that has similar skin is removed and placed over the surgical defect, called a graft.
 Stitches (sutures) are placed to hold either flaps or grafts in place.

-You will be given daily instructions for how to take care of the wound, as well as when to return for suture removal.
+You will be given daily instructions on how to take care of the wound, as well as when to return for suture removal.

 Wound Healing, Scarring and Scar Revision